What was here before?

 Originally known as Williamsburg Park, in 1925 it was officially named Lindsay Park, in honor of George H. Lindsay (1837-1916), a congressman representing Williamsburg from 1901 to 1913.
 The original 1.84-acre park was expanded by local law in 1964 adding over two acres via the Urban Renewal Plan.

 In addition to the park’s existing play equipment, basketball courts, and handball courts, NYC Parks built a new synthetic turf field in the park in 2021.

 Who is this park named for?

 In 1990, a local law renamed this park and playground in honor of Frances Hamburger Sternberg (1920-1990), a New York native and active Brooklyn community member who contributed extensively to the social and political life of the Greenpoint and Williamsburg neighborhoods.
 Sternberg was a resident of the nearby Lindsay Park Houses.
 Her life of philanthropy included chairing the Friends of Lindsay Park Committee.

-Having been active in civil defense in World War II, Frances Hamburger became an accountant and bookkeeper, making her professional skills available to many neighborhood groups.
-Among the numerous positions she held in community organizations were chairmanship of the Anti-Crime Committee, and membership on the boards of the Lindsay Park Houses, the Greenpoint Hospital, and the Greenpoint-Williamsburg Coalition.
-Her political activities included serving as chairperson of Community Board 1 from 1977 to 1978, and working as a campaign advisor to State Assemblyman Joseph Lentol and City Council Member Isaac Noel Robles.
-Frances Hamburger married Dr. Henry Sternberg, another active community member.
+After serving in civil defense during World War II, Frances Hamburger became an accountant and bookkeeper, making her professional skills available to many neighborhood groups.
+She held numerous positions in community organizations, including chairing the Anti-Crime Committee and membership on the boards of the Lindsay Park Houses, the Greenpoint Hospital, and the Greenpoint-Williamsburg Coalition.
+She served as chairperson of Community Board 1 in 1977 and 1978 and worked as a campaign advisor to State Assemblyman Joseph Lentol and City Council Member Isaac Noel Robles.

 Directions to Sternberg Park